nkissel/GGIR/README.md

 [![codecov](https://codecov.io/gh/wadpac/GGIR/branch/master/graph/badge.svg)](https://app.codecov.io/gh/wadpac/GGIR)
 [![](https://cranlogs.r-pkg.org/badges/last-month/GGIR)](https://cran.r-project.org/package=GGIR)

+## Fork note:
+I have forked this repo so to make minor adjustments to part5 of GGIR that allow for all epoch-level data to be exported.
+At present, GGIR excludes wake data prior to the first sleep.

 ## Getting started:
 The package [vignette](https://CRAN.R-project.org/package=GGIR/vignettes/GGIR.html) and [this](https://youtu.be/S8YPTrYNWdU) short tutorial video provide an introduction to GGIR, including: How it can be installed, Key software features, and where to get help.